Recruit expert talent in the UK

 This is a government-funded employment agency, with offices across the UK.
 It offers recruitment services to help employers with:

-- recruitment advice and specialist support for businesses
+- recruitment guidance and specialist support for businesses

 - setting up work trials to give opportunities to try out potential recruits